-Friday was a day where endurance was need to get through it all.
-I did a Fox 5 live TV food demo for the Gaithersburg Book Festival at 7:30 AM-in Gaithersburg, which can be seen now, http://ow.ly/l3irq, a deadline for artwork of the second edition of the book and the second Watercolor Art Class Salsa and Sangria event at Living Social to teach in the evening.
+Friday was a day where endurance was needed to get through it all.
+The day started off where I did a Fox 5 live TV food demo for the Gaithersburg Book Festival at 7:30 AM, which can be seen now, http://ow.ly/l3irq.
+I then had to meet a deadline for artwork of the second edition of the book in the afternoon, followed directly after by teaching the second Watercolor Art Class Salsa and Sangria event at Living Social that evening.
 Oh and- my mother came to town mid afternoon.
 I made it through, and felt good about all of it!
 Whew.

 This time last year I was working hard on the content of Comida Latina, and on this Cinco de Mayo, I’m back at it.
 I’m adding 8 new fully illustrated pages to the second edition of Comida Latina.
 I’m pleased to include Paella de Tomás, Rosa’s Enchiladas Verdes, and a my version of Mallorca, a Puerto Rican Sweet Bread.